matloff/LogLinFit/README.md

 # LogLinFit

+(Under construction.)

 Log linear model via the "Poisson Trick".
 Non-testing approach to model selection/dimension reduction.

+## Package goal

-Package goal:  Given a set of categorical variables that we wish to use in predicting/classifying another variable Y, determine a parsimonious model for the interactions among these variables, for use as X in predicting Y.  (There may also be continuous predictors.)
+> Given a set of categorical variables that we wish to use in
+> predicting/classifying another variable Y, determine a parsimonious
+> model for the interactions among these variables, for use as X in

-## Overview

-R has several functions/packages for building log-linear models.
-However, they are all significance-testing oriented.
-There has long been concern among statisticians regarding testing, and the recent ASA position paper advises great caution in using such methodology.

-Yet for instance the function **stat::loglin()** only outputs point estimates (and even then, only on request), not standard errors.

-Our goal here is to have a procedure for using categorical variables as "X" variables in parametric regression modeling of some "Y".
-Consider for instance a study of student duration in PhD programs.
-Continuous variables might be age of entry to the program and undergraduate GPA.
-Categorical variables might be graduate field of study, undergraduate field of study, gender and a variable indicating whether the student had undergraduate research experience.
+> predicting Y.  (There may also be continuous predictors.)

 Clearly there are many possible interactions among those categorical variables (also between the categorical and continuous variables, but we